perotan/thj-waypoints/README.md

 ![waypoints](https://github.com/perotan/thj-waypoints/blob/main/thj-waypoints.png)

-If you find any mistakes or issues, please let me know via Discord (username: pero).
+If you find any mistakes or issues, please let me know via Discord.
+(channel & roll > channel list > community-tools > Waypoint and Echo map)

 # Features
 - The map shows the approximate locations of Waypoints and Echoes in each zone,